William Nunnerley

-William Nunnerley was the Secretary of the Football Association of Wales (1903–05) and an international referee.
+William Nunnerley (1865 – 10 February 1922) was the Secretary of the Football Association of Wales (1903–05) and an international referee.

 Early life

 Nunnerley was born in Ellesmere in 1865.

 As a youth he played for Ellesmere and Oswestry.

 Career

 Prior to becoming Secretary of the Football Association of Wales, Nunnerley was an elected council member of the FAW, he was a representative of Wrexham Victoria and Wrexham St Giles.

 Nunnerley resigned as Secretary of the FAW in September 1905.

 Death

-Nunnerley died in Ellesmere on Friday 10 February 1922.
+Nunnerley died in Ellesmere on 10 February 1922.